Hone in on Your Instagram AestheticMarketing

 Denny’s uses stock photography to create silly scenarios paired with fun captions.
 The natural color palette is driven by their brand colors as well as the colors of their featured foods.

 The Lily is another example of an account that achieves a look without taking any photos.
 They’ve simplified the color question by converting most images to black and white and adding in graphic elements with their brand colors.
-Learn how to incorporate text into images.

 Establishing an Instagram aesthetic is all about creating a set of guidelines for the account and following them.
 This way, you can take and source different content and still have it feel cohesive and interesting.
 It’s all about a balance.